 This blog explores five major projects that will change the face of the Hamilton real estate market and the suburbs set to benefit the most from these projects.

-Stage one of the Ruakura Inland Port is set to open in 2020 and create 11,000 new jobs and contribute $5 billion to the economy every year.
+Stage one of the Ruakura Inland Port is set to open in early 2022 and create 11,000 new jobs and contribute $5 billion to the economy every year.
 Meanwhile, its sheer size (at over 485 hectares) will increase Hamilton’s urban boundary by 8 per cent.

 In addition to the new rail port, industrial warehousing and business precinct, the project has also set aside 138 hectares for residential development.
 This area will hold approximately 1,800 residential properties—predominately free standing townhouse style homes.
 Moreover, with more land set aside to accommodate future growth, this region and surrounding suburbs, such as Newstead, Fairview Downs, Enderley and Hillcrest, are also likely to experience significant growth in the coming years.

 The Waikato Innovation Park has a $65 million expansion on the way with two new projects — a $20 million new office space and a $45 million food spray dryer—which will grow the park’s workforce to over 900 people.

 This expansion is part of the Park’s master plan to grow Hamilton’s home of innovation over the next 20 years to $180 million.
 To get there, 12 new buildings are on the cards, which will expand the Park’s staff headcount to 2,500.